brasko/gdbwire/README.md

 I typically enable more error checking with the build tools like so,

-> YFLAGS="-Wno-deprecated" CFLAGS="-g -Wall -Werror -O0" CXXFLAGS="-g -Wall -Werror -O0" ../gdbwire/configure --prefix=$PWD/../prefix --enable-tests --enable-examples --disable-shared --enable-amalgamation
+> YFLAGS="-Wno-deprecated" CFLAGS="-g -O0 -std=c11 -Wall -Wextra -Wshadow -Werror -Wmissing-include-dirs -Wno-unused-parameter -Wno-sign-compare -pedantic" CXXFLAGS="-g -O0 -std=c++11 -Wall -Wextra -Werror -pedantic -Wno-unused-parameter" ../gdbwire/configure --prefix=$PWD/../prefix --enable-tests --enable-examples --disable-shared --enable-amalgamation

 If you like to have a silent build, and the libtool link lines are bothering you, you can set this environment variable to suppress libtools printing of